PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 #### - IPTV Simple Settings:

-"only number by order" must be disbled if you would like to respect the channel numbers assigned in PseudoTV Live.
+"only number by order" must be disabled if you would like to respect the channel numbers assigned in PseudoTV Live.
 *NOTE: PseudoTV Live automatically applies the optimal settings to IPTV Simple in-order to maximize the user experience.

 #### - Kodi PVR & LiveTV Settings: